srijanmaji06/fenn/CONTRIBUTING.md

 - Open a GitHub issue with a clear description of the problem or idea.
 - For bugs, describe the expected behavior, the actual behavior, and how to reproduce it (include versions and environment details when possible).
-- For feature requests, explain the use case and how it would benefit pySMLE users.
+- For feature requests, explain the use case and how it would benefit fenn users.

 If you need guidance at any point, use the Discord server or the GitHub discussion thread to ask questions and coordinate with maintainers and other contributors.